DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 You will also need to copy the ‘Project ID’ from ‘Cypress->Settings->Project ID’ and place this value into the cypress.json file, replacing the temporary value that was assigned.

-Now let’s test we have managed to integrate.
+Let’s test we have managed to integrate.
 We will do this by opening another terminal inside of visual studio code to run the application with `yarn start`.
 Once the application is running you should see this message ‘Compiled successfully’ in the terminal.

 ![](./readme_images/terminal-application-running.png)

-Now we need to kill cypress in the first terminal (1: node) by navigating back and doing `ctrl+c`.
-Or you can manually close cypress.
+We need to kill cypress in the first terminal (1: node) by navigating back and doing `ctrl+c` (Or you can manually close cypress).

  ![](./readme_images/navigate-terminals.png)